 The introduction and roadmap should encapsulate everything you hope to cover during your argument in the first ninety seconds of your argument.
 Always begin with "may it please the court."
-Introduce yourself, and co-counsel if necessary.
+Introduce yourself, and your co-counsel if necessary.
 Clearly state the relief you want from the court, whether it is a reversal or affirmation, and then outline the reasons the court should find in your favor.
-Your roadmap of these reasons is what you can later signpost to during your argument to let the judges know you are transitioning from one part of your argument to the next.
+Your roadmap of these reasons is what you can later signpost during your argument to let the judges know you are transitioning from one part of your argument to the next.
 Remember, the more clearly and succinctly you introduce your argument, the more likely you are to get to each of your points.
 The judges will be more likely to follow what you are saying and hopefully agree with you.

 Transitions and Signposting

 Transitions help you transition from one part of your argument to the next.
 In many cases, it can be as simple as telling the listener that you are moving on to your next point.
 Signposting helps your audience follow along and recognize where you are in the argument with respect to the points you promised in the introduction and roadmap.
 Remember, only you know where you are heading with your argument and sometimes the listener can get lost.
 A good signpost keeps them with you and makes the argument sound more persuasive.